elysemontano/elyse-lecture-notes/ruby-methods.md

 - Ruby has an implicit return
 - Methods must be invoked

+### Process
+    - Ensure you are in the cohort-lecture-examples repo
+    - Ensure your local is up to date and there are no stale branches
+    - Create a new branch
+    - Create a Ruby file `ruby-methods.rb`
+    - Run the file with `ruby`

 ### Lecture
     * Everything in Ruby is an object which is an instance of a class.
 If everything is an object, that means that all functions are technically methods.

+    *Talking about custom methods is basically the same thing we talk about when we say "creating a function to do this thing in JavaScript.

     * Just like in JavaScript we need to be able to define custom methods that take an input and produce an output.

-    *Talking about custom methods is basically the same thing we talk about when we say "creating a function to do this thing in JavaScript.

     - When you create a method in Ruby, you define it
     - `def` is a keyword in Ruby short for define